d-tsuji/ttycopy/README.md

 What is ttycopy?
 -----
-+ This is a simple tool that can scan terminals of other users through tty or pts.
++ This is a simple tool that can scan terminals of other users through tty or pts, inspired by [ttylog](https://github.com/gitpan/ttylog).
 + Get the pid of tty and pts you want to scan,
 It is realized by issuing the same read system call as the referenced terminal to my terminal by strace.